This pork stroganoff is the best kind of comfort food! Tender pork, cooked with mushrooms and onions in a creamy sauce.

 Or for vegetarians, omit the meat completely, just triple the mushrooms in the recipe, skip the cooking of the meat stage and following the remaining instructions as normal.

 Pin this Pork Stroganoff with Buttered Noodles for later.
 Pin it here

 - 1 onion

-- 1/4 tsp smoked paprika (optional if you haven't got any leave it out)
+- ¼ teaspoon smoked paprika (optional if you haven't got any leave it out)

 - handful of parsley leaves (finely chopped)

-Use the same pan and add 1 tbsp of the oil until very hot.
+- Use the same pan and add 1 tablespoon of the oil until very hot.

 - Add half of the pork and stir fry for about a minute.
 Transfer this to the onion plate.

 - Add the remaining tablespoon of oil and cook the other half of the pork, again for 1 minute.